 Caught your dog doing the booty scoot on your favourite rug, then read on or download a free copy of our Anal Gland management here

-Whether it’s that or excessive licking of your pet's hind region is what brought you here, it's likely that your dog's anal glands need attention.
+Whether it’s that or your pet’s excessive licking of its hind region that has brought you here, it's likely that your dog's anal glands need attention.

 While that's probably the last part of your dog's anatomy you'd like to pay attention to, the fact is that anal gland problems in dogs are fairly common and often the cause of dog scooting problems.